Contents

 Quotes

-“They are creating a completely new pill that their marketing as a legitimate prescribed painkiller, but in fact it contains fentanyl.”
+"They are creating a completely new pill that they're marketing as a legitimate prescribed painkiller, but in fact it contains fentanyl."

 "What makes fentanyl so deadly is it’s a painkiller that’s 100x stronger than morphine and 50x more powerful than heroin.
 Some people addicted to opioids or other drugs turned to it in search of a greater high.
 Only two milligrams are enough to kill."